Depression and other health problems

-People who have chronic diseases such as arthritis, asthma, diabetes, cancer, heart disease, hepatitis C, and stroke often also have depression.
+People who have long-term (chronic) diseases such as arthritis, asthma, diabetes, cancer, heart disease, hepatitis C, or stroke often also have depression.
 Depression also often occurs with chronic pain.
 Depression may occur with these problems because:

 - The everyday stress of dealing with a chronic disease causes the depression or makes it worse.

 - People who have depression may find it hard to take care of their health.
 This can lead to health problems.

 - People who have depression may have a hard time being active or eating a balanced diet.
 They may also have unhealthy habits, like smoking.

 - Some chronic diseases change your body chemistry.
 This can help cause depression.
 Cushing's syndrome and an underactive thyroid (hypothyroidism) are examples of this.

 - Depression is linked with some chronic diseases.
 For example, people who have diabetes or coronary artery disease are more likely to get depression.
 And people with depression are more likely to develop diabetes or coronary artery disease.

 Counseling and medicine usually work well to treat depression.
 Sometimes counseling alone is enough.
 Often a combination of the two works best.

 You can do many things to help yourself when you feel depressed or are waiting for your treatment to work.
 These things also help prevent depression from coming back.

 - Get regular exercise.
 Even something as easy as walking can help you feel better.